gygias/fame/README.md

 the setting is melrose ave. it's crowded. wannabes, skaters, angry drivers, walking dead, and the neverending police helicopters. keep that celebrity safe! knock things into the other things for bonus points, and whatever you do, never stop spamming the screen to get bigger combos than the next guy.

-**take back your personal space. just not so much that people can't see**
+**take back your personal space. just not so much that people don't know.**

 ![Alt text](http://gygias.com/img/screens/f1.jpg "one")

-**at 75% anger, double tap anywhere to slam the ground, making tame everyone in a large radius**
+**at 75% anger, double tap anywhere to slam the ground, making tame everyone in a large radius.**

 ![Alt text](http://gygias.com/img/screens/f2.jpg "two")